mosuka/blast/README.md

-## Starting Blast index node
+## Starting Blast in standalone mode

-Running a Blast index node is easy.
-Start Blast data node like so:
+Running a Blast in standalone mode is easy.
+Start a indexer like so:

 ```bash
 $ ./bin/blastd \